CSA Steaua București: Football

 The football section was one of the seven sections formed at CSA Steaua's foundation, on 7 June 1947.
-The team's big breakthrough came in 1986, when they managed to become the first ever European champions from an Eastern country by winning the European Champions Cup.
-Ever since, they became the most successful football team in the country, with an impressive roll of 21 National Championships, 20 Romanian Cups, 4 Romanian Super Cups, 1 European Champions Cup and 1 European Supercup.
-Steaua has the large majority of Romanian football fans, over 60% of the population listing Steaua as their favourite team.
+The team's breakthrough came in 1986, when they became the first European champions from an Eastern country by winning the European Champions Cup.
+Since then, they have won the National Championships 21 times, the Romanian Cup 20 times, the Romanian Super Cup four times, the European Champions Cup once and the European Supercup once.
+Over 60 percent of the population of Romania have named Steaua as their favourite team.

 The club's football department was once thought to have separated from CSA Steaua in 1998.
-This information was, however, false, as Tica Danilescu, a former club employee, revealed in 2017.
-According to Danilescu, the nonprofit known as AFC Steaua București never bought the football department, as believed.
-It was just brought on as an administrator.
-It was allowed to use the Steaua brand and name, but it could not sell them.
-The team now known as FCSB pretended to be Steaua.
-However, it was not.
-And, after the Ministry of National Defense sued FC FCSB in 2011, claiming that the Romanian Army were the rightful owners of the Steaua logo, colours, honours and name, the executive committee of the Romanian Football Federation approved an application to modify the name of the club from "SC Fotbal Club Steaua București SA", as it was previously known, to "SC Fotbal Club FCSB SA" on 30 March 2017, following more judiciary sentences and the decision to pay the CSA Steaua owners 38 million euros for the illegal use of their name.
+This was later found to be incorrect, as Tica Danilescu, a former club employee, revealed in 2017.
+According to Danilescu, the nonprofit known as AFC Steaua București never bought the football department, as believed, but was only brought on as an administrator.
+The nonprofit was allowed to use the Steaua brand and name, but could not sell them.
+The team now known as FCSB had previously made use of the Steaua brand; however, after the Ministry of National Defense sued FC FCSB in 2011, claiming that the Romanian Army were the owners of the Steaua logo, colours, honours and name, the executive committee of the Romanian Football Federation approved an application to modify the name of the club from "SC Fotbal Club Steaua București SA", as it was previously known, to "SC Fotbal Club FCSB SA".
+This took place on 30 March 2017, following more judiciary sentences and the decision to pay the CSA Steaua owners 38 million euros for the illegal use of their name.

-CSA Steaua București had previously announced they would reactivate their football department in the summer of the same year.
+CSA Steaua București announced they would reactivate their football department in the summer of 2017.
 The team started training in July 2017, with Marius Lăcătuș as head coach.
 The team was introduced in the Liga IV.
-Currently, Steaua plays in Liga II.
+As of 2026, the team play in Liga II.

 Gymnastics

-The Gymnastics department at Steaua is very strong.
-They're one of the largest clubs in Romania and have created World and Olympic level gymnasts.
+The Gymnastics department at Steaua is one of the largest gymnastics clubs in Romania and has produced gymnasts who have competed at World Championship and Olympic level.